seblucas/mqtt_forwarder/README.md

                         The destination MQTT topic base. (default: sensor/raw) -t TOPIC, --topic TOPIC
-                        The listening MQTT topic. (default: sensor/esp/#) -T TOPIC, --topic-error TOPIC
-                        The MQTT topic on which to publish the message (if it wasn't a success). (default: error/transformer) -v, --verbose         Enable debug messages. (default: False)
+                        The listening MQTT topic. (default: sensor/esp/#) -v, --verbose         Enable debug messages. (default: False)
 ```